 D. There appears to be an error in Figure 4B, the RNM plots.
 A vertical line of color dots, that appears to be a duplicate from the legend, looks to be cut and pasted into several parts of the graph (when the empirical data is supposed to be the same across all 3 panels in Fig. 4B).

 We greatly appreciate the reviewer pointing out this mistake.
-There was a duplicate of the legend in Figure 4B.
+There was a duplicate of the legend in Fig. 4B.
 We have now fixed the figure in the revised manuscript.

 E. The subset plots in Fig. 5C are incredibly hard to read.